-Camp Wyandot is open to all youth entering 2nd to 12th grade!
+Camp Wyandot now offers both Day and Overnight Camp programs at our historical facility in the Hocking Hills!
+Day Camp is open to all youth entering grades 1-6 and Overnight Camp is open to all youth entering grades 2-12.
 Membership in Camp Wyandot or participation in Camp Wyandot clubs is not a requirement to attend summer camp.
-We welcome campers who are members of Boy Scouts, Girl Scouts, 4H and other scouting organizations, as well as children who are not affiliated with a scouting program.
+We welcome campers who are members of Boy Scouts, Girl Scouts, 4H and other scouting organizations, as well as children who are not affiliated with any scouting program.

 Whether it’s exploring Clear Creek or hiking the woods of the Hocking Hills, Camp Wyandot offers a summer like no other – packed with friends, outdoor nature exploration, non-stop activities and fun.
 See why our campers return year after year!